balanced/balanced-docs/overview/rev1/overview/best-practices.rst

    :header_class: alert alert-tab-red
    :body_class: alert alert-gray

-   American Express declines transactions with cards that do not include ``security_code`` and ``postal_code``.
+   American Express declines transactions with cards that do not include ``cvv`` and ``postal_code``.